 In 2014, over 65% of surveyed candidates preferred virtual interviews—well before virtual work was adopted as the norm.
 Now, the ability to work virtually is an expectation.
 An organization that offers video interviews, as well as remote work, will have a leg up on its competition.
 At the very least, potential employees will be pleased by the flexibility and convenience of scheduling interviews virtually.

 65% of surveyed candidates preferred virtual interviews—well before virtual work was adopted as the norm.

 Without the stress and cost of a commute, candidates are also more likely to perform well in interviews.
 As most of us know, we act more naturally and communicate more effectively when relaxed, especially when we’re in a familiar environment.
 A relaxed interviewee who feels comfortable in their home office or local coffee shop will give the interviewer a more accurate picture of who they are as a person and professional.

 Consistency is key, especially when it comes to delivering quality interviews.
 All questions asked during a virtual interview are both monitorable and trackable, which means that interviews are as similar as possible for each candidate.
 With question consistency and interviewer performance tracking, applicants are more likely to be assessed fairly.

 Video interviews also serve to level the playing field by making interviews accessible to more people.
-Candidates who couldn’t make it to an in person interview—due to travel restrictions, caregiver responsibilities, or work hours—might have once been overlooked, but no longer.
-Anyone with access to the internet can engage with a virtual interview.
+Candidates who couldn’t make it to an in-person interview—due to travel restrictions, caregiver responsibilities, or work hours—might have once been overlooked, but no longer.
+Anyone with access to the internet can engage in a virtual interview.

 Video interviews allow companies to expand their talent pools and assess each applicant with increased accuracy—which means that the best candidates are placed in the right positions, every time.
 Video interviews are able to get both interviewers and interviewees exactly where they want to go: towards a modern workforce where everyone’s needs are met.